JAL-code/faa/README.md

-# faa
+# FAA
-A demonstration of the skills with python and json files  with FAA data
+A demonstration of the skills with python and json files using FAA data